vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 and religious institutions of the people.
 The former depended solely on Western influence and thought;
 Mr. Tilak was for the blending of the old culture and the new.
-The former welcomed State-interference in mat- ters social, the latter strongly resented it for the simple reason that reform to be durable must be a growth from within.
-Differing thus in their outlook, it is not sur- prising that while Ranade was prepared to associate and work with wild and reckless people, people who^
+The former welcomed State-interference in mat###ters social, the latter strongly resented it for the simple reason that reform to be durable must be a growth from within.
+Differing thus in their outlook, it is not sur###prising that while Ranade was prepared to associate and work with wild and reckless people, people who^